Last update: November 22, 2025

 use github.com/zzamboni/elvish-modules/alias

 For reference, I define here a few of my commonly-used aliases.
-Some of them are defined only if the corresponding external binary exists, I define a couple of functions to help with this.

 only-when-external dfc {